 Body Fat Percentage Averages By Age Group For Females And Males

-Thus, an older healthy person will most likely have a higher body fat percentage than a younger healthy person.
+Thus, a person will most likely have a higher body fat percentage as they get older.

 Genetics have an effect too.
-Body types with a broader build, or endomorphs, often add fat more easily than the mesomorphs and ectomorphs (the other two main body types).
+Body types with a bigger build, aka endomorphs, add fat more easily than mesomorphs and ectomorphs (the other two main body types).

 Male athletes, in general, have lower body fat levels than women, and the same is true of elite athletes.